 What You Need to Know About COVID-19

 Coronavirus disease 2019 (COVID-19) is an emerging illness.
-Many details about this disease are still unknown, such as treatment options, how the virus works, and the total impact of the illness.
 New information, obtained daily, will further inform the risk assessment, treatment options and next steps.
 We always rely on our provider partners to ensure the health of our members, and we want you to be aware of the tools available to help you identify the virus and care for your patients during this time of heightened concern.

 - Know the warning signs of COVID-19.
-Patients with COVID-19 have reported mild to severe respiratory symptoms.
-Symptoms include fever, cough, and shortness of breath.
+Symptoms may vary widely, with many COVID-19 patients reporting mild to severe respiratory symptoms.
+Symptoms may include fever, cough, and shortness of breath.
 Other symptoms include fatigue, sputum production, and muscle aches.
 Some individuals have also experienced gastrointestinal symptoms, such as diarrhea and nausea, prior to developing respiratory symptoms.

 - However, be aware that infected individuals can be contagious before symptoms arise.
 Symptoms may appear 2-14 days after exposure.